andsew/andy/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system files.

-- Filebeat collects data about the file system as log files data and organize them and sends it to Logstash and Elasticsearch.
-It helps views
+- Filebeat collects data about the file system as log files and organize them and sends it to Logstash and Elasticsearch.
+It helps view who logged in and what changes were made, modifications, who was logged at what time and much more.
-- Metricbeat collects data about the system of a machine and service metrics for instance the uptime, which helps monitor the system and processes running on it.
+- Metricbeat collects data about the system of a machine and service metrics, which helps monitor the system and processes running on it.

 The configuration details of each machine may be found below.